-AUDITORS' REPORT MANAGEMENT'S REPLY

-(xx) (a) In respect of other than ongoing projects, the company did not have any balance of unspent amount required to be transferred to a fund specified in schedule VII to the Companies Act, 2013 within a period of six months of the expiry of the financial year in compliance with second proviso to sub-section (5) of section 135 of the said act; No Comments.

-(b) In respect of ongoing projects, the company has transferred unspent CSR amount of Rs.
+AUDITORS' REPORT MANAGEMENT'S REPLY (xviii) According to the information & explanations as provided to us, there is no resignation of the statutory auditors during the year.
+No Comments. (xix) In our opinion, and according to information & explanations given to us, & on basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, no material uncertainty exist as on date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date; (xx) (a) In respect of other than ongoing projects, the company did not have any balance of unspent amount required to be transferred to a fund specified in schedule VII to the Companies Act, 2013 within a period of six months of the expiry of the financial year in compliance with second proviso to sub-section (5) of section 135 of the said act; (b) In respect of ongoing projects, the company has transferred unspent CSR amount of Rs.
 18.19 Crores (Previous year -NIL) to a special account within a period of 30 days of the expiry of the financial year in compliance with the provision of sub-section (6) of section 135 of the said act.

-(xxi) As we are reporting under standalone financial statements, hence this clause is not applicable.
+CORPORATE OVERVIEW (xxi) As we are reporting under standalone financial statements, hence this clause is not applicable.
 No Comments.

 For K.C.Tak & CO.
 CHARTERED ACCOUNTANTS, (Firm Registration No. 000216C)

-(CA Anil Jain) Partner
+(CA Anil Jain)

-(M. No. 079005)
+Partner (M. No. 079005) UDIN - 22079005AL0AFW2619

-Place UDIN - 22079005ALOAFW2619 : Ranchi

-Dated :24.06.2022
+Place: Ranchi Dated :24.06.2022